amitlan/website/_posts/2022-11-22-query-perm-check.md

            0.50% CreatePortal
 ```

-I had mentioned in the previous post that locking that's performed as part of validating a cached plan
-constitutes a significant portion of the overall query execution time.  `PortalStart()` and `PortalRun()`
-in the above stack have to do with the actual execution of the plan.
-Process spends a non-trivial
+Process spends a non-trivial amount of time in `GetCachedPlan()`, the backend function that
+looks up, validates, and returns a cached plan for a given prepared statement.
+One of the
-amount of time in `GetCachedPlan()`, locking the relations referenced in the plan.
-This gets worse as
+things it does is locking the relations referenced in the plan.
+This gets worse as the
-the partition count increases; the following is the profile when the same benchmark is repeated with
+partition count increases as can be seen in the following profile taken when the same
-with 2048 partitions:
+benchmark is repeated with with 2048 partitions:

 ```